karchit/aws-cdk-github-workshop/README.md

 And locally, you'll need these tools to complete this workshop:
 - Node.js
 - Git
-- AWS CDK CLI
+- AWS CDK CLI (`npm i -g aws-cdk`)

 >[!TIP]
->This repository is configured to setup a Github Codespace which can help you get setup quickly.
+>This repository is configured to setup a Github Codespaces which can help you get setup quickly.
 More information on Github Codespaces can be found [here](https://docs.github.com/en/codespaces/overview)

 A few technologies we'll be working with: